Muslims call for French goods boycott to protest caricatures

 Saudi Arabia’s senior council of clerics issued a statement saying that defamation of the Prophet Muhammad only serves extremists who want to spread hatred.
 While denouncing insults against Islam, the clerics also cited the prophet’s “mercy, justice, tolerance” in their statement.

-The head of the Saudi-based Muslim World League, Sheikh Mohammed al-Issa, told a Saudi news channel that while caricatures of the Prophet Muhammad are insulting to Muslims, the prophet’s influence and status are greater than any impact from such drawings.
-He said Muslims should not overreact, and that the prophet himself faced insults much worse in his lifetime but showed Muslims the right way to act with patience and manners.
+The head of the Saudi-based Muslim World League, Sheikh Mohammed al-Issa, told a Saudi news channel that while the caricatures are insulting, the prophet’s influence and status are greater than any impact from such drawings.
+He said Muslims should not overreact.

 It’s certainly not the first time France has grappled with terrorism — or with questions about free speech.
 Five years ago, French-born al-Qaida extremists killed 12 employees of the satirical weekly Charlie Hebdo in response to its publication of caricatures depicting the Prophet Muhammad.
 Those cartoons also sparked mass protests in Muslim-majority countries, with some turning deadly.

-Already, a small rally was held Monday in the Gaza Strip outside the French cultural center with people carrying banners showing photos of Maron with an “X” over his face.
-They held banners that read: “Despite Macron’s malice, we prevail for our Prophet”.
+Already, a small rally was held Monday in the Gaza Strip outside the French cultural center with people carrying banners showing photos of Macron with an “X” over his face.

-In Pakistan, the leader of a radical Islamic party called on people to hold a rally against France on Friday in the eastern city of Lahore to mark the Prophet Muhammad’s birthday, which is traditionally a time of celebration.
+In Pakistan, the leader of a radical Islamic party for a rally against France on Friday in Lahore to mark the Prophet Muhammad’s birthday.

-Meanwhile, groups ranging from the Taliban in Afghanistan to Hezbollah in Lebanon have condemned Macron’s defense of caricatures depicting the Prophet Muhammad.

 Associated Press writers Sarah El Deeb in Beirut, Munir Ahmed in Islamabad, Samy Magdy in Cairo and Fares Akram in Gaza City contributed to this report.